Chwalinska topples Shnaider to book French Open final with Andreeva

 PARIS, June 4 : Polish qualifier Maja Chwalinska continued her fairytale run with a 7‑6(4) 6‑4 win over Diana Shnaider on Thursday, reaching her maiden Grand Slam final at the French Open and booking a title showdown with Russian Mirra Andreeva.

-After 19-year-old Andreeva sealed a 6-1 6-3 semi-final win over Ukrainian Marta Kostyuk, it was Chwalinska's turn to shine under the roof of Court Philippe Chatrier, and the 24-year-old delivered her best tennis when it mattered to go through.
+After 19-year-old Andreeva sealed a 6-1 6-3 semi-final win over Marta Kostyuk, it was Chwalinska's turn to shine, and the 24-year-old delivered to become the first qualifier in the professional era to reach the Paris final.

+"It feels like a dream.
+I don't know what's going on.
+I'm just ...
+I don't know what to say, I'm very happy," Chwalinska said to huge cheers from the Court Philippe Chatrier crowd.

+"I'm not feeling great (physically), I won't lie, it's so challenging to play against the best players in the world day after day, but it's a Grand Slam and you have to give it your all and more.

 Shnaider cut a frustrated figure in the opening set as her opponent came up with some stunning winners that showcased her power and precision, but the 22-year-old Russian hit back to recover a second break and draw level at 4-4.